Angie0304/Artificial_Vision/README.md

 # Artificial_Vision

-This repository contains practical exercises and projects focused on the implementation of various algorithms for image analysis and classification, with an emphasis on shape descriptors and statistical decision methods
+This repository contains practical exercises and projects focused on the implementation of various algorithms for image analysis and classification, with an emphasis on shape descriptors and statistical decision methods.

 ### Repository Structure